engrmarkk/Academia-API/README.md

 ## About Academia-API

-Academia-API is a Student management system's API.
+Academia API is a Student management system's API.
 It is a RESTful API that allows students to register for courses and admins to manage courses and students.
 ### Features
 - Admins can create, read, update and delete students and courses
 - Students get their unique student ID by using their email to fetch it through the right endpoint